 Certificate from Approved Nonprofit Budget and Credit Counseling Agency.

 General Requirement.
-A debtor who is an individual must file with the petition a certificate from an approved nonprofit budget and credit counseling agency evidencing the debtor’s completion of the mandatory credit counseling course and compliance with the requirements of § 109(h)(1) of the Code.
+A debtor who is an individual must file with the petition a certificate from an approved nonprofit budget and credit counseling agency evidencing the debtor’s completion of the mandatory credit counseling course and compliance with the requirements of § 109(h)(1).
 See also 11 U.S.C. § 111.

 Temporary Waiver.
-In order to obtain a temporary waiver of § 109(h)(1) of the Code, the debtor must attach a separate sheet to the petition explaining (a) the efforts they made to timely obtain briefing about credit counseling, (b) why the debtor was unable to obtain the certificate before filing for bankruptcy, and (c) the exigent circumstances that forced the debtor to file for bankruptcy without the credit counseling certificate.
-The Court may hold an expedited hearing on 3 business days’ notice to the debtor, debtor’s attorney (if any), case trustee, United States trustee, and any other interested parties that filed a notice of appearance in the case.
-If the Court grants a debtor’s request for temporary waiver, the debtor will have 30 days to obtain credit counseling and file a certificate evidencing compliance with the requirements of § 109(h)(1) of the Code.
+In order to obtain a temporary waiver of § 109(h)(1), the debtor must attach a separate sheet to the petition explaining (a) the efforts the debtor made to timely obtain briefing about credit counseling, (b) why the debtor was unable to obtain the certificate before filing for bankruptcy, and (c) the exigent circumstances that forced the debtor to file for bankruptcy without the credit counseling certificate.
+The Court may hold an expedited hearing on three business days’ notice to the debtor, debtor’s attorney (if any), case trustee, United States trustee, and any other interested parties that filed a notice of appearance in the case.
+If the Court grants a debtor’s request for temporary waiver, the debtor will have 30 days to obtain credit counseling and file a certificate evidencing compliance with the requirements of § 109(h)(1).
 The debtor may move for an additional 15-day extension upon a showing of cause.
 A debtor’s failure to file a certificate from an approved nonprofit budget and credit counseling agency within the additional time allowed by the Court subjects the case to dismissal without further notice or hearing.

 Permanent Waiver.
-If a debtor seeks a permanent waiver of § 109(h)(1) of the Code, the debtor must file a motion that includes an affidavit setting forth facts in support of the request, and must serve the motion on the case trustee, all creditors, and the United States trustee.
+If a debtor seeks a permanent waiver of § 109(h)(1), the debtor must file a motion that includes an affidavit setting forth facts in support of the request, and must serve the motion on the case trustee, all creditors, and the United States trustee.
 See Vt.
 LBR 9013-4(10).

 Filing Payment Advice Cover Sheet.